THUDM/NaturalCodeBench/README.md

 | Python     | 3.10.13  |
 | JDK        | 18.0.2.1 |

 Clone this repo and install the dependencies.
-Make sure to use python 3.10.13 or later:

 ```bash
 conda create -n ncb python=3.10.13